Soccer Officials And Referees

 Yes.
 Like other sports, the referee makes the final call.
 A soccer match's ruling is up to the referee, which is why they are often victims of scrutiny from coaches, players, and fans.
-The referees are the ones making split second decision that controls when gameplay is paused, when a foul will be honored and how the game will proceed.
+The referees are the ones making split second decisions that control when gameplay is paused, when a foul will be honored, and how the game will proceed.